Franz Fühmann: Work

 Fühmann's work includes poems, translations of Czech and Hungarian poems, books for children and young adults, essays, stories, a ballet (Kirke und Odysseus) and a collaboration with a photographer (Was für eine Insel in was für einem Meer) about the developmentally disabled.
-He also compiled a volume of poems by rearranging parts a rhyming dictionary and furnishing it with headings.
+He also compiled a volume of poems by rearranging parts of a rhyming dictionary and furnishing it with headings.

 Works for children and young people were important to Fühmann throughout his life, and he published his first children's book at the wish of his daughter Barbara.
 Among Fühmann's children's books are fairy tales, puppet plays, plays on the German language (Lustiges Tier-ABC, Die dampfenden Hälse der Pferde im Turm von Babel) and retellings of classical literature (Reineke Fuchs, Das Hölzerne Pferd [the Iliad and the Odyssey] and Prometheus [Die Titanenschlacht]), and he corresponded with many young readers.

 Many of Fühmann's early short stories are autobiographical, and in Das Judenauto he describes memories of his childhood and youth.
 He later dealt with his involvement in Nazi Germany.
 The concept and the possibility of "change" (in his case, from a supporter of Nazism to a dedicated socialist) were especially important to Fühmann, and play a leading role in Zweiundzwanzig Tage oder Die Hälfte des Lebens (one of his major works, a spare diary of a trip to Hungary).

 In his work, Fühmann emphasized fairly tales, sagas and myths.
 This preoccupation penetrates many of his books, from his children's books to his short stories (Das Ohr des Dionysios) and essays.
 With the latter, Fühmann encouraged the publication of authors whose work had rarely appeared in East Germany (such as Georg Trakl and Sigmund Freud).